devmarissa/Summoners/README.md

 ## Quests
 Quests are given by friendly NPCs who will give a task for the player to complete.
 Quests will give various rewards, either by finding a summoning book or getting rewarded karma.
 ### Karmic Impact
+Depending on the karmic alignment of the quest issuer, upon the completion of the quest your karmic level will be either added to or subtracted from.

 ## Lore Detailing
+Quests will contain references to past events, locations, and people to maintain the historical lore of the game and to add to the gameplay depth and immersion.

 # Game Assets

 ## Voice Acting
+Quest cutscenes should be fully voiced by voice actors.
+Cutscenes should also include subtitles.
 ## NPC Animations
 - Passive occupation actions
   - Artisans, Farmers, Laborers
+  -
 ## Entity Animations
 ## Region-specific Mobs
 ## Weapons